strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

 my-cluster-zookeeper-nodes            ClusterIP   None           <none>        2181/TCP,2888/TCP,3888/TCP   36m
 ```

-In my case, it is:
+In my case, the node ports are:
 * `32200`
 * `31208`
 * `31983`
 * `32279`

-We will need this in the next step.

 ### Creating and configuring the NLB